wcko87/rabi-ribi-maps/index.md

 If you have a custom map, send it to me and I'll list it here.

 Some custom maps also have speedrunning leaderboards.
-You can also submit runs to me (with video) and I'll add it to the leaderboard.
+You can also send runs to me or post it on the speedrunning discord (with video) and I'll add it to the leaderboard.
 Please try to overlay a timer over the video if you do a run.

 # Maps